khriztianmoreno/blog.khriztianmoreno.dev/src/content/posts/en/tech-stack-2025.md

 #### Key Features of Supabase:

-- Real-time PostgreSQL: Supabase leverages PostgreSQL for its robust database capabilities, allowing you to create complex data models and perform powerful queries.
+- **Real-time PostgreSQL:** Supabase leverages PostgreSQL for its robust database capabilities, allowing you to create complex data models and perform powerful queries.
 The real-time features enable you to build applications with live updates, such as chat apps and dashboards.
-- Authentication: Supabase provides a flexible authentication system that supports various methods like email/password, social logins, and custom authentication providers.
+- **Authentication:** Supabase provides a flexible authentication system that supports various methods like email/password, social logins, and custom authentication providers.
 It also offers features like passwordless authentication and multi-factor authentication.
-- Storage: Supabase includes a file storage service that allows you to upload and manage files directly from your application.
+- **Storage:** Supabase includes a file storage service that allows you to upload and manage files directly from your application.
 You can generate public URLs for files and set permissions to control access.
-- Edge Functions: These serverless functions allow you to execute custom code on the edge, closer to your users.
+- **Edge Functions:** These serverless functions allow you to execute custom code on the edge, closer to your users.
 This is useful for tasks like data transformation, server-side rendering, and custom authentication logic.
-- GraphQL API: In addition to the REST API, Supabase also offers a GraphQL API, providing a more flexible and expressive way to query your data.
+- **GraphQL API:** In addition to the REST API, Supabase also offers a GraphQL API, providing a more flexible and expressive way to query your data.

 #### Why Choose Supabase?

-- Rapid Development: Supabase accelerates development by providing pre-built backend services, allowing you to focus on building your application's frontend.
+- **Rapid Development:** Supabase accelerates development by providing pre-built backend services, allowing you to focus on building your application's frontend.
-- Scalability: Supabase is built on scalable infrastructure, making it suitable for applications of all sizes.
+- **Scalability:** Supabase is built on scalable infrastructure, making it suitable for applications of all sizes.
-- Open Source: Being open-source, Supabase offers transparency, flexibility, and a strong community.
+- **Open Source:** Being open-source, Supabase offers transparency, flexibility, and a strong community.
-  Cost-Effective: Supabase offers a generous free tier and flexible pricing plans, making it affordable for both small and large projects.
+- **Cost-Effective:** Supabase offers a generous free tier and flexible pricing plans, making it affordable for both small and large projects.

-#### When to Use Supabase:
+#### When to Use Supabase

-- Real-time Applications: Supabase is ideal for applications that require real-time updates, such as chat apps, collaborative tools, and dashboards.
+- **Real-time Applications:** Supabase is ideal for applications that require real-time updates, such as chat apps, collaborative tools, and dashboards.
-- Rapid Prototyping: Supabase's ease of use makes it an excellent choice for quickly building prototypes and MVPs.
+- **Rapid Prototyping:** Supabase's ease of use makes it an excellent choice for quickly building prototypes and MVPs.
-- Full-stack Web Applications: Supabase can be used as the backend for both simple and complex web applications.
+- **Full-stack Web Applications:** Supabase can be used as the backend for both simple and complex web applications.

-## Data Handling & Validation:
+## Data Handling & Validation

 ### TypeScript